SolidWallOfCode/txn_box/doc/txn-box.en.rst

       -  set-field: [ "Access", "Allowed" ] # mark OK and let the request go through.

 If the method is not one of the allowed ones, the :code:`select` matches resulting in a denial.
-Otherwise, because there is no match, further actions in the outside :code:`select` continue to be performed and the transaction proceeds.
+Otherwise, because there is no match, further directives in the outside :code:`select` continue to be performed and the transaction proceeds.

 This could be done in another way ::